tobega/tailspin-v0/TailspinReference.md

 Currently the only defined explicit sink is `-> stdout` which outputs the result stream, converted to text, into the standard output (generally the console).

+Sinks generally denote side effects.
+The current specification is that each step of a _value chain_ is executed for all of the values of a stream `$it` before the next step is evaluated.
+This may change.

 ### Templates sinks
 A templates object has modifiable local temporary state, valid for the processing of one input value, which can be modified by the special sink `:` and dereferenced as `$:`.
 Optionally, or to access